cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 referenced data used for the three specific analysis aside from benchmarking:

-- A behavioral study: using tallied data to identify which events are costly, and how well the performances scale ith the total number of particles.
+- A behavioral study: using tallied data to identify which events are costly, and how well the performances scale with the total number of particles.
 - A comparison with the original mini-app, [Quicksilver].
 - A comparison in performances when executing the program using `f32` or `f64` types for computations.